nanocurrency/nano-docs/docs/integration-guides/work-generation.md

 - GPU-based work generation is recommended wherever reasonable
 - Running the [Nano Work Server](https://github.com/nanocurrency/nano-work-server) is preferred, regardless of machine or CPU/GPU decisions
-- CPU-based work generation on the same machine as the node is running is not recommended
+- CPU-based work generation on the same machine the node is running is not recommended

 ### Heavy RPC, regular work generation